icgicj/ChristianIT/README.md

 [Python.png](https://github.com/icgicj/ChristianIT/blob/main/Python.png) - A screenshot of Python code to determine which value is bigger between two numbers.

 [MyClass.png](https://github.com/icgicj/ChristianIT/blob/main/MyClass.png) - An OOP Class Diagram representing three attributes and three methods of a flower.

+PythonOOG.png - A screenshot of Python code demonstrating the usage of a "Flower" class in Python, with a Flower object, and two methods.